RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> yep
     <B> Are you migrating from another tool?
 <U> I currently use [dialogflow](current_api)
     <B> We have a guide for migrating from DialogFlow [here](https://www.rasa.com/docs/rasa/migrate-from/google-dialogflow-to-rasa/).
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## new to rasa + not new to chatbots + migrating from luis
 <U> how do i get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?